CSCI-109A-FRP/CSCI-109A-FRP.github.io/03_modeling.md

 title: Modeling
 permalink: /modeling
 ---
+> You can download a copy of the code described in this page [here](/assets/notebooks/03_Modeling.ipynb) as an ipython notebook

 The main steps we went through for generating our predictions can be split as:

 - Feature engineering